Wine exports show resilient demand and price strength despite COVID-19

 Bottled sales in the $15-$20 each category also lifted 4pc.

-Australian exporters had shipped bottled and bulk wine to 116 countries, with European sales rising 3pc in value to $615m, driven by Britain, Germany and Scandinavia, while South East Asia grew 0.3pc to $181m - a financial-year record.
+Australian exporters shipped bottled and bulk wine to 116 countries, with European sales rising 3pc in value to $615m, driven by Britain, Germany and Scandinavia, while South East Asia grew 0.3pc to $181m - a financial-year record.

 Canada rated as our fourth biggest single market, but was down 6pc at $186m, followed by Singapore, up 13pc to $98m.